Numerix-DSP/siglib/SpeechFiles/readme.txt

 EXAMPLE

-Convert the "QuickBrownFox.wav" speech file to .sig format using wavtosig, as follows :
+The .wav file was converted to .sig format using the wav2sig example in the Examples/FileIO folder.

-wavtosig quickb~1

-Display the .sig file using sgram from the examples folder as follows :
+To display the .sig file using spectrogram from the Examples/CExamples folder, as follows :

-sgram quickb~1.sig 2 512 74 0.000015 0
+    spectrogram quick.sig 2 150 512 256 0.06 -6 8000

-SigLib and Digital Filter Plus are trademarks of Numerix Ltd. all other trademarks acknowledged.
+SigLib and Digital Filter Plus are trademarks of Sigma Numerix Ltd. all other trademarks acknowledged.